ZiyadWrites/portfolio-site/docs/technical-writing-portfolio/api-documentation/pet-store-api.md

 # Pet Store API reference documentation

 The Pet Store API simulates the operations of a pet store and the management of pet-related data.
-In this reference documentation, I adhere to OpenAPI Standards to detail the CRUD operations associated with this API, providing clear and concise guidelines for each endpoint.
+The example below show an API call within API reference documentation.
  ## Pets
 The Pet object represents a pet in the store.
 The object includes details such as the pet's unique ID, name, category, associated tags, status, and photo.
 This resource facilitates the management of pet-related data within the pet store system.